Truth

 Zhuangzi trans. by Hyun Höchsmann and Yang Guorong, Book 31 The Old Fisherman

-Plato’s allegory of The Cave is a staple of introduction to Western philosophy courses.
+Plato’s allegory of The Cave is a staple of introduction to Western philosophy.
 The story depicts nearly everyone seated on rows of benches within a cave as if in a theater.
 We face the back wall of the cave upon which are projected the shadows cast by rays of sunlight tracing activities in the world outside.
 Plato implies that what we take for truth are bare shadows of the external, objective “real” from which we have happily turned our faces.
 Plato maintains that “truth” is reason, rather than sense experience which may entertain us, but is not certain.
 Ideas as if illumined by the light-of-day are true according to Plato.

 Americans on the other hand, prefer front seats in the cave-theater to enjoy the show.
 Sense experience is sought after, preferred to ideas.
 Ideas in the form of education is desirable by and large as a means to success.
 Success is another word for affluence, the ability to have more stuff, or more and better experience.